m-r-hunt/pub_rp_notes/src/kfc/session_2.md

 * Umbrella up the jacksie and then shattered from the inside
 * Sonic cufflink toll the dead attack

+That was the end basically.
+Saint cleaned up and Isamu pocketed some dust.

 ## Final Qi Point Standings

 * Ken/Harlem: 2
 * Max/Isamu: 2
 * Jethro/Saint: 1

+## Isamu's Secret Weapon List

+* Back gun
+* Pocket dust